Helsinki Smart Mobility Ecosystem

 The popular city bike service is a public-private collaboration between HKL, Espoo Technical and Environment Services, CityBike Finland, HSL, ClearChannel and HOK Elanto.

-HKL and Espoo City Technical and Environment Services run the system amd the costs are met by advertising, sponsoring and usage fees.
+HKL and Espoo City Technical and Environment Services run the system in Helsinki and Espoo, respectively.
+The costs are covered by advertisement, sponsorship and usage fees.
 The current service is contracted until 2026.

-The service has 3 450 bikes (2019), with 345 stations scattered around cities of Helsinki and Espoo.
+The service coverage has grown over the years.
+In 2019, there were 3 450 bikes with 345 stations while in 2021 it included about 4 600 bikes and 460 stations across the cities of Helsinki and Espoo.

 • 6.8 trips a day per bike (2018)

 • 3 200 000 bike trips in total

 • 2 km per ride